 Filing a Complaint Can Lead To Improved Discharge Planning

-The California Department of Public Health, Licensing and Certification, investigates cases of improper discharge planning.
-It is considered a serious matter.
+The California Department of Public Health, Licensing, and Certification investigates cases of improper discharge planning.

 To improve the quality of care at Lompoc hospital consumers can file a complaint with the California Department of Public Health, Licensing and Certification, (805) 604-2926, 1889 N Rice Ave # 200, Oxnard, CA 93030.
 (These complaints are handled anonymously at no cost.)